John Francome: Controversies

 Francome had several controversial moments during his riding career.
 In 1978 he was suspended for 35 days for passing information to bookmaker, John Banks.
 He once famously referred to the racing stewards as "Cabbage Patch Dolls".

 Career after racing

 Writer

-In 1986, Francome published his first fictional novel Eavesdropper.
+In 1986, Francome published his first fiction novel Eavesdropper.
 He went on to write a further 24 books.
 His most recent novel was Storm Rider published in 2010.
 His autobiography Born Lucky was published in 1985.